eurostat/gridviz/docs/reference.md

 [![shape color size style](img/styles/shapesizecolor_random.png)](https://eurostat.github.io/gridviz/examples/styles/shapecolorsize_random.html)
 [![shape color size style](img/styles/shapesizecolor_sc_donut.png)](https://eurostat.github.io/gridviz/examples/styles/shapecolorsize_size_color.html)

 This style is a generic style which allows to define the **shape**, **color** and **size** of each grid cell, independantly according to 3 different variables.
 Three shapes are currently available: square, circle and donut (a disk with a hole of changing size).
-To show grid cells as small squares with only changing color, the style based on web GL [here](#square-color-webgl-style) should rather be used, for efficiency reasons.
+To show grid cells as small squares with only changing color, one of the styles based on web GL [here](#square-color-webgl-style) or [here](#square-color-category-webgl-style) should rather be used, for efficiency reasons.

 See [this example with changing size](https://eurostat.github.io/gridviz/examples/styles/shapecolorsize_size.html) ([code](../examples/styles/shapecolorsize_size.html)).